 Help celebrate Medicine Rocks State Park's 60th Anniversary at the Dino Shindig!
 July 29 & 30 Schedule of Events.

 "As fantastically beautiful a place as I have ever seen," said one of its first tourists in the late 1800s, a young rancher named Teddy Roosevelt.
 Medicine Rocks State Park is a treasure—full of history, culture and unique topography—and is listed on the National Register of Historic Places.

-Weathering has given the soft sandstone rock formations a Swiss cheese look providing a unique landscape filled with meaning and serenity.
+Weathering has given the soft sandstone rock formations a Swiss cheese look providing a fascinating landscape filled with meaning and serenity.
 Visitors can witness thousands of inscriptions on the sandstone pillars dating back centuries.

-Visitors enjoy photography, hiking, biking, wildlife viewing, picnicking and camping in this remote state park.
+Enjoy photography, hiking, biking, wildlife viewing, picnicking and camping in this remote state park.

 The park is also a haven for mule deer, antelope, woodhouse's toads, and sharp tailed grouse.

 This unique park is 330 acres in size and is at an elevation of 3,379 feet.

 - RV Camping

 - Tent Camping

 - Grills/Fire Rings